-A taste of things to come: Before W’SUP, in the lead-up to 0 Week 2013, students contributed to a newsletter covering issues of the day with articles by then SRC President Luke Lau and mature-age student Peter Horsfield.
-The October 2012 edition of the Student Representation & Participation Newsletter was just the beginning !
-The cruWsible’s first edition soon followed, and cruWsible has since attracted more than 250 contributors in its three-and-a-half year history, from 2013 to May 2016.
-In May 2016 cruWsible was renamed W’SUP by the student editors after gathering suggestions from the student body at Western Sydney University.
-The name change reflected the change in the University’s name from University of Western Sydney to Western Sydney University !
+Before W’SUP, in the lead-up to O-Week 2013, students contributed to a newsletter covering issues of the day with articles by then SRC President Luke Lau and WSU student Peter Horsfield.
+The October 2012 edition of the Student Representation & Participation Newsletter was just the beginning, where the crUWSible’s first edition soon followed, and has since attracted more than 250 contributors in its three-and-a-half year history.
+In May 2016 crUWSible was renamed W’SUP by the student editors, after gathering suggestions from the student body at Western Sydney University.
+The name change reflected the change in the University’s name from University of Western Sydney to Western Sydney University.

-Got an article/poem/creative writing/review/photo/art/or whatever in mind that you think would be great for W’SUP?
-We accept pitches for content.
-If we think the pitch has potential we will get back to you and develop the idea with you.
-For more info, go to our Submissions page.
+Do you have an article, quiz, creative writing piece, review, photo, or anything else that you think would be great for W’SUP?
+Well, we accept pitches for content, and if we think the pitch has potential, we will get back to you and develop the idea with you.
+Simply email your stories and pitches to email@example.com.

 W’SUP adheres to the MEAA Journalist Code of Ethics.